-The suitcase’s telescopic handle has a chunky, comfortable feel and allows the case to be manoeuvred with relative ease on flat and hilly areas.
+The suitcase’s telescopic handle has a chunky, comfortable feel.
+It allows the case to be manoeuvred with relative ease on flat and hilly areas.
 It rolls on four Hinmoto wheels.
 They proved responsive on tarmac, carpet, concrete and wooden flooring.
-On cracked, uneven paving the case continued to be manageable.
+On cracked, uneven paving the case continued to be manageable (£):

-The handle opens out so that a jacket or coat can be hung on it: a potentially handy feature while attending business meetings or waiting in an airport?
-At 6’4” I have relatively long clothing but there was ample clearance below the bottom of my jacket.
-The case can be wheeled with a jacket over the handle.
+The handle opens out so that a jacket or coat can be hung on it.
+I found that a handy feature while checking in at the airport At 6’4” I have relatively long clothing but there was ample clearance below the bottom of my jacket.
+This piece of business carry on luggage can be wheeled with a jacket over the handle.

-When heading up and down escalators on the Tyne and Wear Metro I lifted the suitcase by the telescopic handle, for which a patent is pending.
+When heading up and down escalators I lifted the suitcase by the telescopic handle, for which a patent is pending.
 I made use of the strap-style handle, situated on the top of the case, to lift it while walking up and down staircases: that handle proved the easiest to use when placing the suitcase in overhead luggage bins.

 The Bizhop website says that the case “can be opened when upright with contents being on view or falling out.”
-Intrigued, that’s something I tried but found a bit of a faff.
+I tried but found doing so a bit of a faff.
 I still had to tilt or turn the case to guide the zip around the bottom of the suitcase.
 It is manageable though.
-Ultimately, I found it was easier to open and close the case when it was laid down.
+Ultimately, I found it was far easier to open and close this piece of business cabin luggage when it was laid down.

 Two long zippers slot into a United States’ Transportation Security Administration (TSA) approved lock with a three-digit security combination.
 That’s a handy feature for peace of mind if you’re going to leave your bag unattended at any point.